kubernetes/test-infra/coverage/docs/design.md

 After the robot account is created, download the github token and supply the path to the token file to code coverage binary, as the value for parameter "github-token"

-#Usage with prow
+# Usage with prow
 Prow can be used as the system to handle Github events mentioned in the two workflows.
+ Namely checking out the appropriate code, uploading logs, and reporting a pass or fail status context to GitHub.
+Prow, in both workflows, supplies the flags & secrets for the binary, clones the repository and uploads logs & artifacts to GCS bucket.

-We can add a pre-submit prow job that is triggered by any new commit to a PR to run test coverage on the new build to compare it with the master branch and previous commit for pre-submit coverage.
-We can add a post-submit prow job that is triggered by merge events, to run test coverage when ever there is a merge on the target branch.
+The pre-submit prow job is triggered by any new commit to a PR.
+At the end of the binary run, it can return a pass or fail status context to Github.

-In addition, at the end of each workflow, prow copies the artifacts directory to gcs bucket
+The post-submit prow job is triggered by merge events to the base branch.

-##Prow Configuration File
+## Prow Configuration File
 As mentioned earlier, we use configuration file to store repository specific information.
 Below is an example that contains the args that will be supplied to the coverage container
 ```
   - name: pull-knative-serving-go-coverage